-Atrial tachycardia is an abnormally fast heartbeat.
-It's the least common type of supraventricular tachycardia.
+Atrial tachycardia is a fast heartbeat (arrhythmia).
+It's a type of supraventricular tachycardia (SVT).

-During an atrial tachycardia episode, the heart rate increases to more than 100 beats per minute before returning to a normal heart rate of around 60 to 80 beats per minute.
-An episode may start slowly or abruptly.
-Atrial tachycardia can cause light-headedness, dizziness and sometimes, fainting.
+During an atrial tachycardia episode, the heart rate increases to more than 100 beats a minute before returning to a typical heart rate of around 60 to 80 beats a minute.
+An episode may start gradually or it may start abruptly.
+Atrial tachycardia can cause a feeling of a pounding or racing heartbeat, light-headedness, dizziness, and fainting.

 Tests and procedures used to diagnose atrial tachycardia may include:

-- Blood tests to check thyroid function, heart disease or other conditions that may trigger atrial tachycardia
+- Blood tests to check for thyroid disorders, heart disease or other conditions linked to atrial tachycardia

-- Electrocardiogram (ECG) to measure the electrical activity of your heart and measure the timing and duration of each heartbeat
+- Electrocardiogram (ECG or EKG) to measure the electrical activity of the heart and measure the timing and duration of each heartbeat

-- Echocardiogram, which uses sound waves to produce images of your heart's size, structure and motion
+- Echocardiogram, which uses sound waves to produce images of the heart's size, structure and motion

-Your doctor might also try to trigger an episode with other tests, which may include:
+A health care provider might try to trigger an episode of atrial tachycardia with other tests, which may include:

-- Electrophysiological (EP) study and cardiac mapping, which allows your doctor to see the precise location of the irregular heartbeat (arrhythmia)
+- Electrophysiological (EP) study and cardiac mapping, which allows the health care provider to see how electrical signals spread through the heart during each heartbeat

-Treatment of atrial tachycardia depends on the severity of your condition and the things that trigger it.
-Your doctor may recommend:
+Treatment of atrial tachycardia depends on the severity of the condition and its triggers.
+Your health care provider may recommend:

 - Cardioversion.
-In this procedure, a shock is delivered to your heart through paddles or patches on your chest.
-The current affects the electrical signals in your heart and can restore a normal heart rate.
-Your doctor may recommend cardioversion if your arrhythmia doesn't get better with vagal maneuvers or medication.
+In this procedure, a shock is delivered to the heart through paddles or patches on the chest.
+The current affects the electrical signals in the heart and can restore a typical heart rate.
+This procedure may be done if atrial tachycardia doesn't get better with vagal maneuvers or medication.